Blog/2026-05-17·Updated 2026-07-03·9 min read

 KOL-Craft's history tab tracks all generated outreach with status updates, so you have a built-in record of every email you've sent.

-Generate free email →
+Generate it free — no signup →